-&lt;sup>2 The X-factor or productivity adjustment, as it is sometimes known in price cap plans, is a theoretical concept.
-It is designed to allow the regulated firms to confront a competitive like price constraint by incorporating objective, industry-wide productivity improvements into a regulatory price formula.
+2 The X-factor or productivity adjustment, as it is sometimes known in price cap plans, is a theoretical concept.
+It is designed to allow the regulated firms to confront a competitive-like price constraint by incorporating objective, industry-wide, productivity improvements into a regulatory price formula.
 There are two common approaches used by regulators for determining the value of the X-factor.
-The first approach relies heavily on total factor productivity analysis and is sometimes referred to as the historical productivity method or approach (or alternatively as the indexbased method) and it is primarily used in the United States (US) and is discussed extensively in the academic literature.
+The first approach relies heavily on total factor productivity analysis and is sometimes referred to as the historical productivity method or approach (or alternatively as the index-based method).
+It is primarily used in the United States (US) and is discussed extensively in the academic literature.
 The second major approach, which is common in the United Kingdom (UK) and Australia, is the building blocks approach.
-The regulators in these jurisdictions factor into the expenditure the scope for cost reductions and the X-factor is used to "smooth" the price path during the regulatory period.
+The regulators in these jurisdictions factor the scope for cost reductions into the proposed expenditure of the utility, and the X-factor is used to "smooth" the price path during the regulatory period.
 As assumptions about cost reduction and demand growth are already taken into account, the X-factor does not bear any relationship to expected future productivity growth.